 Flat-leaf parsley has a delicious light and clean flavour that can accompany almost any savoury ingredient imaginable.
 It is however rarely used as a flavour in its own right and often as a garnish as or as the basis of a sauce or condiment.

 Popular sauces include salsa verde used throughout Mexico and parsley sauce here in the UK.
-Here at Hill & Vale we use parsley in quite a few of our blends including our BBQ blend which is based on the Argentinian Chimichurri.
+Here at Hill & Vale we use parsley in quite a few of our blends including our Argentinian inspired Chimichurri blend.

 Names and Origins

 Flat-leaf parsley is the more versatile of the two types of parsley and is native to the central Mediterranean region.
 Parsley’s Latin name Petroselinum comes from the Greek word petrose, meaning rock, from its habit of growing on rocky landscapes.